 Qualification: The highest and strictest tier deals with companies that do more than 6 million transactions in a year.
 In addition, if a company has had a data breach in the past and/or is classified as a Level 1 merchant, they need to pass this PCI compliance level

 Violating any of the rules of PCI compliance can result in severe penalties and fees.

 While it's not signed into law, organizations that process credit card transactions have the ability to levy fines that range from $5,000 - $100,000 per month, depending on the severity of the case.
 These fees are levied on your bank, which in turn passes the costs on to you.
 They also have the power to increase your transaction fees or terminate contracts entirely.

-In addition, the PCI SSC will make re-applying for compliance much more difficult.
-They will usually place you at a higher level, with more stringent requirements and application fees.
+In addition, the PCI SSC will make re-applying for PCI certification much more difficult.
+They will usually place you at a higher level, with more stringent PCI compliance requirements and application fees.
 In some cases, they can even disallow you from doing card transactions entirely.

-Beyond problems with the PCI SSC, however, there also long term damages that can happen to your business if it’s not 100% PCI compliant.
+Beyond problems with the PCI SSC, however, there are also long term damages that can happen to your business if it’s not 100% PCI compliant.
 Data breaches are serious issues, and you might find yourself at the losing end of a lawsuit.
-These can involve legal or settlement fees that can cripple small businesses.

 Data hacks can also be damaging to the profitability of your business.
 It’s possible that your customers’ credit card information is not the only one stolen from your company.
 In addition, the loss of confidence from your customers can negatively affect your reputation.